-This is one of the most material long-term risks for the portfolios.
+This is one of the most material climate-related long-term risks for the portfolios.
 If companies fail to adapt their products and services to consumer demand or technological developments, they will lose revenue.
 Changing consumer preferences and technological developments also present opportunities, and we discuss potential climate-related opportunities on page 9.

 At present, the materiality of this risk is low for the majority of our portfolio companies as sustainable products and services represent only a small proportion of their overall revenues.
 In many cases, sustainable products are more expensive to produce and are priced at a premium.
-Customer and consumer preferences are currently the main driver of demand for sustainable products and services, and there is little regulation in place to encourage customers and consumers to move to more sustainable options.
-This may change over the long term if regulation strengthens.
+Further, there is little regulation in place to encourage customers and consumers to move to more sustainable options.